Back to California

 What This Bill Does

-• Requires the Department of Conservation to identify all low-production oil and gas wells located within an oil field adjacent to state recreation areas or state parks that are also within the boundary of the Baldwin Hills Conservancy by March 1, 2025.
+• Requires the Department of Conservation to find all low-production oil and gas wells near state parks or recreation areas within the Baldwin Hills Conservancy by March 1, 2025.

-• Prohibits owners from letting these wells stay inactive for more than a year after March 1, 2026.
+• Forbids owners from letting these wells stay inactive for more than a year starting in 2026.
 If they do, they must pay $10,000 per month until the well is fixed or closed.

 • Creates an Equitable Community Repair and Reinvestment Account where fines are deposited.
-This money can be used to help communities near these wells.
+The money can be used for projects that help communities near these wells.

 Who It Names or Affects

-• Families with sick children who live close to these oil and gas wells.
+• Families living close to these oil and gas wells whose children suffer from respiratory health issues.

 Terms To Know